Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 NOTE: In this mode the timeout manager will still be running in order to process all outstanding delayed messages.
 Refer to the [Disabling the timeout manager](/transports/sql/native-delayed-delivery.md#backwards-compatibility-disabling-the-timeout-manager) section for details on how to disable the timeout manager entirely.

-## How it works
+## Configuration

+The settings described in this section are obligatory.
+By default use the values presented in snippets.
+The settings can be fine-tuned to fit a particular system's characteristic, e.g. in case the expired timeout messages need to be picked up more frequently to result in a more precise approximation of expiry time.

 The transport creates an additional queue that stores delayed messages.
-The table name has the format `endpoint-name.suffix`, using the suffix specified in the configuration:
+The table name has the format _`endpoint-name.suffix`_, using the suffix specified in the configuration:

 snippet: DelayedDeliveryTableSuffix

-The timeouts poller checks for expired messages at specified interval:
+SQL Server transport polls for expired messages at the specified intervals:

 snippet: DelayedDeliveryProcessingInterval

-The poller picks and dispatches messages in batches of specified size:
+then it picks and dispatches messages in batches of the specified size:

 snippet: DelayedDeliveryBatchSize